WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 frequency independent parameters or the same number of rows as the length of `f` for frequency dependent parameters.

-[2] The absorption cross-section and efficiencies give the power actually dissipated within the laminate for a source on each side and do not include the power lost to each side due to transmission through the wall to the other side.
+[2] The absorption cross-sections and efficiencies give the power actually dissipated within the laminated wall for a source on each side and do not include the power lost to the cavity on each side of the wall due to transmission through the wall to the other side.
+So, for example, the effective power lost from the cavity on side 1 is determined by `1 - RCS1`, with the proportion transferred to cavity 2 determined by `TCS1` and that actually dissipated in the wall determined by `ACS1`.

 # References